 A picture of a rainbow and flowers on the window of a home in Penarth, Wales, helps to show solidarity when staying at home during the coronavirus pandemic.
 Rainbow pictures have been displayed across the United Kingdom and other countries as a symbol of hope and solidarity, a simple act that shows we’re all in this together.
 Here are 6 crazy, colorful facts about rainbows.

 Not every act of kindness has to be associated with a person.
 Near AdventHealth hospital in Orlando, Florida, handmade signs are displayed outside with messages like, “My superheroes wear masks” and “Thanks for sticking it to coronavirus” with an image of a syringe.
-Here’s how to take over 20 of the best Disney World rides virtually.

 A helping hand